The Laramee Filter: pseudorandom thoughts, subsequently put on the Internet.

 What's Happening in Seattle, and What is "Rapid Onset Gender Dysphoria"?

-Seattle prides itself on being a very progressive city, and as a result, it's often a sort of canry-in-the-coalmine of progressive social experiments (think: WHO protests, CHOP, defund, $15 minimum wage, per-employee taxes on corporations, etc).
+Seattle prides itself on being a very progressive city, and as a result, it's often a sort of canary-in-the-coalmine of progressive social experiments (think: WHO protests, CHOP, defund, $15 minimum wage, per-employee taxes on corporations, etc).

 What's currently happening to adolescent girls here in Seattle (the thing nobody is talking about) (and what is also happening in many other cities and towns across America) is succinctly described by Lisa Littman in an interview (quoted here[3]):